 If we stop hiding from our failures because of shame or embarrassment, and instead move into them, we gain forward momentum, growth opportunities, and resilience.
 These are the key building blocks for success.

-Failure might just be an advancement toward success.
+If failure is not an option, then most of the time, neither is success.
 Just consider the professions that depend on failure as a means of progress or forward momentum (e.g., science, innovation, creative arts, and comedy).

 When we reframe failure we flip the script in a way that leads to a happier, more fulfilling life.
 And maybe instead of fearing failure we are grateful for it.
 Maybe it’s a gift to help you grown into your full potential.

 Everyone is so afraid of failing - it’s not just you - but failure may just be the greatest advancement toward wisdom you can have, the sooner we figure that out and stop being scared of failing, the faster we get to success.

 Sources: Dweck, Carol, Mindset: The New Psychology of Success; Graham, Linda, Bouncing Back: Rewiring Your Brain For Maximum Resilience and Well-Being; Hanson, Rick and Hanson, Forrest, Resilient: How to Grow An Unshakeable Core of Calm, Strength, and Happiness; Jay, Meg, The Defining Decade; Kearns Goodwin, Doris, Leadership in Turbulent Times; Seligman, Martin, Learned Optimism: How to Change Your Mind and Your Life

 We all want to lead a happy life, right?
 No one wants to be miserable, I hope.
 But wanting it and doing it are two very different things.
 So how do we go about leading happy life?